javjimb/photo-caption/README.md

 2. [Instruction Tuning GPT-2 on Alpaca Dataset](instruction-tunning-gpt2-alpaca.ipynb) - This notebook details the process of fine-tuning the GPT-2 model on the Alpaca dataset.

+3. [Fine-Tuning GPT-2 on Custom Dataset](fine-tuning-gpt2-on-custom-dataset.ipynb) - This notebook demonstrates the steps to fine-tune the GPT-2 model on a custom dataset.

 Stay tuned for more updates as the project progresses.